coldbox-modules/wikitext/readme.md

-WELCOME TO THE BUGLOGHQ MODULE
+WELCOME TO THE WIKITEXT MODULE
 ==============================
-BugLogHQ Created & copyright by Oscar Arevalo (www.bugloghq.com)

-This module connects your ColdBox application to send bug reports and even LogBox integration into BugLogHQ
+This module translates mediawiki syntax into HTML, but it can also convert HTML into several markup languages like:

+* Wikipedia (Mediawiki)
+* googlecode
+* Trac
+* Moin Moin
+* JSP Wiki

 ##LICENSE
 Apache License, Version 2.0.